 Other qualifications include:

-Cytotechnologist Member of the International Academy of Cytology (CMIAC) and Chartered Scientist (CSci) of The Science Council, London.
+Cytotechnologist Member of the International Academy of Cytology (CMIAC), Chartered Scientist (CSci) of The Science Council, London, and State Registered Medical Scientist (Ireland).

 Central Hospital, Karlstad